caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 # Preface {-}

 I developed this book as a collection of the concepts, methods, and applications that I most wanted to share with students in my Phylogenetic Biology courses.
-It is really my lecture notes dressed up in the form of the rough draft of a book.

 ## Additional resources